Gangadhar Rao: Biography

 He was an able administrator and he improved the financial condition of Jhansi, which had deteriorated during his predecessor's rule.
 He took corrective steps to ensure the growth and development of the town of Jhansi.
 He controlled an army of around 5,000 men.
 He possessed wisdom, diplomacy, and was a lover of art and culture; even the British were impressed by his statesmanlike qualities.
 Maharaj Gangadhar Rao possessed considerable taste and some scholarship; he collected a fine library of Sanskrit manuscripts and enriched the architecture of the town of Jhansi.

 He was first married to Ramabai, who died soon after.
 She never became queen consort of Jhansi as Maharaj Gangadhar Rao started to hold the title of Raja (King) in 1843, after Maharani Ramabai's death.
 On 19 May 1842, Maharaja Gangadhar Rao married a young girl named Manikarnika Tambe, later renamed as Lakshmibai, who was directly given the title of Rani (Queen Consort) after marriage.
 She eventually became the Queen of Jhansi and revolted against the British during the Indian Rebellion of 1857.

 Margashirsh Shukla Ekadashi, December 1851, she gave birth to a boy, named Damodar Rao, who died in March 1852.
 Later that year, Raja Gangadhar Rao adopted a child called Anand Rao, the son of his cousin Vasudev Newalkar of Parola, who was renamed Damodar Rao, on the day before he died.
 The adoption was in the presence of the British political officer who was given a letter from the Raja requesting that the child should be treated with kindness and that the government of Jhansi should be given to his widow for her lifetime.
-After the death of the Raja in 21 November 1853 because Damodar Rao was adopted, the British East India Company, under Governor-General Lord Dalhousie, applied the Doctrine of Lapse, rejecting Damodar Rao's claim to the throne and annexing the state to its territories.
+After the death of the Raja on 21 November 1853 because Damodar Rao was adopted, the British East India Company, under Governor-General Lord Dalhousie, applied the Doctrine of Lapse, rejecting Damodar Rao's claim to the throne and annexing the state to its territories.